 Centralines' renewal drivers incorporate cost, risk and performance aspects.
 The challenge of quantifying and combining all relevant variables is in many cases complex.
-In practice, Centralines' renewal plan is regularly influenced by a combination of the drivers below:
+In practice, Centralines' renewal plan is regularly influenced by a combination of the drivers outlined in Table 5-5.